- hot-spots

 Problems

-One of the main rivers of the Philippines, the Pasig River was once praised for its beauty.
-It encompasses in its system many smaller rivers and tributaries, six subbasins, and Manila Bay.
+One of the main rivers of the Philippines, the Pasig River, was once praised for its beauty.
+It encompasses many smaller rivers and tributaries, six subbasins, and Manila Bay.
 It is the primary river supporting the area known as Metro Manila, the capital city of Manila, and its surrounding metropolis.
-Since the end of World War II, the Pasig River has been the primary recipient of much of the pollution produced by Metro Manila’s ten million inhabitants.
+Since the end of World War II, the Pasig River has been the primary recipient of much of the pollution produced by Metro Manila’s ten million inhabitants, contributing to water pollution in the Philippines.
+The population along the Pasig River has continued to multiply, but the developing country’s ability to cope with waste disposal has not kept up.
+Initially used for bathing and fishing, the river has become Manila's “toilet bowl.”
+Pasig River pollution, largely due to garbage and untreated sewage, has accumulated to the point that it can no longer sustain any life other than janitor fish and water lilies.
+Ecologists consider it dead.
+Although many laws and plans have been put into place to regulate pollution and clean the water, none have proven effective in combating the dirtiest river in the Philippines.

 Solutions